RyanSkraba/components/README.md

 ## Build
 - Build is maven based and there is a top-level pom that builds everything.
 - Specific Maven settings are required.
 See instructions in [tooling](/tooling/).
+WARNING : make sure to launch `mvn clean install` and not (mvn test) because the OSGI tests are bases on the installed bundle and not the one in the current maven reactor.

 ## IDE setup
 See the [tooling](/tooling/) folder.